NedimOm/Image_Encryption/README.md

 # Image_Encryption
-Encrypting image using Rubik's cube method.
+Encrypting and decrypting image using Rubik's cube method.